 - General contractual disputes

-- Neighbour and boundary disputes, rights of way, nuisance, adverse possession
+- Boundary disputes, rights of way, nuisance, adverse possession

 - Other landlord and tenant issues eg break notices, alienation, rent reviews, keep open covenants